 - ID document number;

-- Customer number or date and place of birth.
+- Date of birth and place of birth.

 In principle, in Liechtenstein, the travel rule does not apply to VASPs' interactions with non-custodial or self-hosted wallets.
 However, in such cases, VASPs are required to apply enhanced due diligence measures.